Sebastian Inlet a favorite destination for camping, boating, fishing, swimming and surfing

 Take a stroll down the Hammock Trail in Sebastian Inlet State Park.

-This mile-long nature trail meanders under the shade of a coastal, sub-tropical, palm/oak hammock and along the fringe of the mangroves.
-Plant identification signs tell about many of the unique species in this habitat.
+This gentle, mile-long nature trail meanders under the shade of a coastal, sub-tropical, palm/oak hammock and along the fringe of the mangroves.
+Plant identification signage relates many of the unique species in this habitat.

 Three mountain bicycle trails are located within Sebastian Inlet State Park, a combination of off-road and paved courses.
 A multi-use, paved path runs along State Road A1A and the Indian River Lagoon with numerous beach access points.